Louisville and Nashville Railroad: Early history and Civil War

+Post-war

+After the war, other railroads in the South were devastated to the point of collapse, and the general economic depression meant that labor and materials to repair its roads could be had fairly cheaply.

 Buoyed by these fortunate circumstances, the firm began an expansion that never really stopped.
 Within 30 years the network reached from Ohio and Missouri to Louisiana and Florida.
 By 1884, the firm had such importance that it was included in the Dow Jones Transportation Average, the first American stock market index.
-It was such a large customer of the Rogers Locomotive and Machine Works, the country's second largest locomotive maker, that in 1879 the firm presented L&N with a free locomotive as a thank-you bonus.
+It was such a large customer of the Rogers Locomotive and Machine Works, the country's second-largest locomotive maker, that in 1879 the firm presented L&N with a free locomotive as a thank-you bonus.

+Beginning in 1858 and continuing throughout its history, the primary repair shops for rolling stock were located in Louisville, Kentucky.
+The first shops were acquired from the Kentucky Locomotive Works in 1858.
+However, this location could not be expanded, so a new tract of land was purchased in 1904 at the south side of the city.
+The new shops featured a central, 920-foot long transfer table that connected the main buildings.
+From that year until the 1920s, the South Louisville Shop built many of its own locomotives as well as repairing them.
+The shops in Decatur, Alabama were used to build most of the system's freight cars.
+The only other significant shops were located in Howell, Indiana, built in 1889.